 AI and Flim Flam Men

 Unethical business people are using AI as a mechanism to gain wealth.
-The AI field is filled with people lying about the potential of AI because venture capitalists begin writing checks when they hear the term “AI.”
+The AI field is filled with people lying about AI’s potential because venture capitalists begin writing checks when they hear the term “AI.”

 Vishal Sikka raised $50 million, talking up the potential of AI.
 Vishal very clearly exaggerated both AI’s potential and his company’s ability to contribute to AI.
 And there is a lot of this going around.
 If one reads VentureBeat, as we cover in the article Is VentureBeat Independent Journalism?, it is a seemingly unending list of companies raising money based on this or that AI breakthrough.

 Promoters have figured out that people are susceptible to exaggerated stories around AI.
-Notice that this video claims a growth in AI capability that was previously promised back in the 1960s, but never occurred.
-This is a common feature of current AI forecasts; they entirely ignore and erase the inaccuracies of previous forecasts.
+Notice that this video claims growth in AI capability was previously promised back in the 1960s but never occurred.
+This is a common feature of current AI forecasts; they entirely ignore and erase previous forecasts’ inaccuracies.
 If individuals can’t even (or more likely have lacked the interest to) measure forecast error, it seems that they aren’t in a good position to opine on the future of AI.

 This is increasingly the reality of driving.
 Isn’t it great that someday these cars may be self-driving?

-The emphasis on self-driving cars is distracting from the real issues, which are both congestion and the increasing of an already unsustainable carbon footprint from internal combustion engines.
+The emphasis on self-driving cars is distracting from real issues, which are congestion and an already unsustainable carbon footprint from internal combustion engines.
 The most self-driving promises are some margin increased fuel efficiency; it does not address the primary issue.